Aiven-Open/klaw-docs/docs/docs/getstarted.md

 ## With Klaw and Apache Kafka®

+If you have not setup Klaw, see [Klaw installation](HowTo/installation).
 Once Klaw is up and running, the next step is to connect it to your Apache Kafka® service.
 Whether you are running this locally, or using a hosted service, the steps below will get you started.

 ## Add a cluster